AUAP/AP2018/class05/class05.md

   - A program execution is regarded as a physical model, simulating the behavior of either a real or imaginary part of the world (Madsen et al, 1993, p.16)
   - Objects are used for representing (or modeling) physical phenomena (Madsen et al, 1993, p.18)
   - Objects are computerized material (Madsen et al, 1993, p.18)
+  - Objects are designed both to manage data and to carry out operations (Lee, 2013, 17)
 <p><p><p>

-  - A class specifies the structure of its objects' attributes and the possible behaviors of its objects.
+  - A class specifies the structure of its objects' attributes and the possible behaviors/actions of its objects.
     - like a template and blueprint of things
-  - Think of an object as a specific instance
+  - Think of an object as a specific instance (objects are instances of classes - Lee, 2013, p.
+20)
     - An object holds specific values of attributes (but these values can change over time)
-    - An object has behaviors, which can perform in different ways
+    - An object has behaviors, which can perform action(s) in different ways
+    - In other words, "attributes and actions are combined to make up a single unified object" (Lee, 2013, 17)
   - e.g1 A person with **properties** like name=winnie, haircolor=brown, wear glasses, height=165cm, favoriteColor=blue ...
   - e.g2 A person **runs** from Aarhus C to Aarhus N (run is the method- which will be defined via functions)
   - Translate into programming concepts where a program may have more than one person with the same properties but different values: